WebRTC Leaks: What Are They and How Can I Prevent Them?

 Is it safe to disable WebRTC?

 Yes, it’s completely safe to disable WebRTC.
-Doing so, however, may mean that websites that use WebRTC technology will stop working.
+However, doing so may cause websites that use WebRTC technology to stop working.
+Instead, it would be best to consider using a VPN to hide your IP address.

 Bottom line

-A WebRTC leak can reveal your IP address, putting your privacy and safety at risk — even if you use a VPN.
-Not all VPNs are created equal, so checking for potential leaks is critical in order to have total peace of mind when browsing the web.
+A WebRTC leak can reveal your IP address, risking your privacy and safety—even if you use a VPN.
+Not all VPNs are created equal, so checking for potential leaks is critical to having total peace of mind when browsing the web.

-Thankfully, you can safeguard your privacy by using a tried and true VPN like NordVPN or by disabling in-browser WebRTC yourself.
+Thankfully, you can safeguard your privacy using a premium VPN like NordVPN or disabling in-browser WebRTC.
 Whichever method you choose, we also highly recommend staying vigilant for new updates to better protect yourself against digital threats.

 Customizable Coverage That is Simple to Use